WCSCourses/prs_2023/modules/Day2.docx.md

 ### Height PRS across multiple P-value thresholds

 A disadvantage of using only genome-wide significant SNPs is that there are likely to be many true signals among the SNPs that did not reach genome-wide significance.
 However, since we do not know what 𝑃-value threshold provides the \"best\" prediction for our particular data, then we can calculate the PRS under several 𝑃-value thresholds and test their prediction accuracy to identify the \"best\" threshold (NB.
-See [**dudbridge_power_2013**](https://doi.org/10.1371/journal.pgen.1003348) for theory on factors affecting the best-fit PRS)
+See [**Dudbridge, F 2013**](https://doi.org/10.1371/journal.pgen.1003348) for theory on factors affecting the best-fit PRS)
 >
 >